nelstrom/branflakes/scripts/draft-02.md

 Skip it.

-Move on with your life, get your future shipped, get your bug fixed, come back and fix the flaky test another day.
+Move on with your life, get your feature shipped, get your bug fixed, come back and fix the flaky test another day.

+## Red, Green, Refactor

 Now, before we start looking for sources of flakiness, sources of randomness, I want to start by looking at testing best practices.